Red Stretch Marks

 One of the greatest benefits of laser treatment is that there is no downtime afterward—you can get back to normal right away.
 The only residual effects you will likely experience after laser-treating your red stretch marks are some mild redness (for an hour or two) and some swelling (usually for around two to six hours after the procedure, but possibly for up to four days).
 You may also develop some purpura—minor bruising caused by the laser—which can take up to seven days to disappear.

-If you feel self-conscious about your red stretch marks, laser treatment is the easiest and most effective way to reduce their visibility.
-If you’re interested in pursuing laser treatment for your stretch marks, or wish to learn more about the procedure, contact the San Francisco Plastic Surgery & Laser Center at 415-392-3333.
+If you feel self-conscious about your stretch marks, laser treatment is the easiest and most effective way to reduce their visibility.
+If you’re interested in pursuing laser treatment for your stretch mark removal, or wish to learn more about the procedure, contact the San Francisco Plastic Surgery & Laser Center at 415-392-3333.
 Our address is 490 Post Street, Suite 430, in downtown San Francisco.